CNA-Tech/Apps-on-PKS/prometheus/README.md

     size: 1Gi
 ```

-**Note**: secretName must match name specificied in the certificate sign request.
-See desired-cert.yaml from prior steps.
+**Note**: `secretName` must match the name specificied in the certificate signing request.
+See `desired-cert.yaml` from prior steps.

 * Install a nginx ingress controller using helm

     `helm install stable/nginx-ingress --name quickstart`

 * We will deploy Promethus components in the monitoring namespace.
-Let's create a monitoring namespace :
+First, create the `monitoring` namespace :

     `kubectl create namespace monitoring`

-* Install Prometheus Operator using helm chart and reference the custom.yml
+* Install the Prometheus Operator using helm chart and reference the custom.yml

     `helm install stable/prometheus-operator --name prometheus --namespace monitoring -f custom.yaml`

-    make sure following repo is available if helm install fails
+    If helm install fails, make sure the following repository is available
     `root@cli-vm:~/helm_rback# helm repo list`
     `NAME    URL`
     `stable  https://kubernetes-charts.storage.googleapis.com`

 ## Prometheus Validation

-To verify your Prometheus deployment is successful, following PODS must be running:
+To verify that your Prometheus deployment was successful, check that the following PODS are running:

 ```
 root@cli-vm:~/app# kubectl get pods -n monitoring